The Dark Pictures Anthology: Little Hope: Plot

 Little Hope is presented as an unfinished story in the possession of the omnipresent Curator (Pip Torrens/Tony Pankhurst), who requests the player's assistance in completing it.

-In the present day, a bus driver is taking four students, Andrew (Will Poulter), Angela (Ellen David/Rachel Dobell), Taylor (Caitlyn Sponheimer/Eleni Miariti), and Daniel (Kyle Bailey/Jonathan Burteaux), and their professor, John (Alex Ivanovici/Sukesh Khosla), on a class trip, before crashing after being forced to take a detour through the ghost town of Little Hope.
-The story then jumps back to a prologue set in 1972 regarding the Clark family: the parents, Anne (David/Dobell) and James (Ivanovici/Khosla), and their four adopted children, Anthony (Poulter), Tanya (Sponheimer/Miariti), Dennis (Bailey/Burteaux), and Megan (Ella Rose Coderre).
+In the present day, a bus driver is taking four students, Andrew (Will Poulter), Angela (Ellen David/Rachel Dobell), Taylor (Caitlyn Sponheimer/Eleni Miariti), and Daniel (Kyle Bailey/Jonathan Burteaux), and their professor, John (Alex Ivanovici/Sukesh Khosla), on a class trip, before being forced to take a detour through the ghost town of Little Hope and crashing the bus.
+The story then jumps back to a prologue set in 1972 regarding the Clarke family: the parents, Anne (David/Dobell) and James (Ivanovici/Khosla), and their four adopted children, Anthony (Poulter), Tanya (Sponheimer/Miariti), Dennis (Bailey/Burteaux), and Megan (Ella Rose Coderre).
 Megan places her doll onto a stove lit by Anthony, starting a house fire where each of the family members die except for Anthony, who runs back into the burning house as the prologue ends.

 Back in the present, the group set off into Little Hope to search for help as the bus driver goes missing.
 They enter a bar to use a phone and encounter Vince (Kevin Hanchard/Winston Thomas), Tanya's boyfriend at the time of the house fire, who reveals that there is no power.
 On the way up the road, Andrew and Angela find a doll and are dragged backwards in time by a ghostly figure named Mary (Holly Smith).
 The group all begin to collide with Mary and see flashbacks where Reverend Carver (David Smith/Leonardo Patane) is blackmailing Mary into helping him frame residents of Little Hope (doppelgängers of the present-day group) for witchcraft.
 Each member of the group except for Andrew witnesses their doppelgänger be executed before being attacked by a demonic version of them and either successfully fleeing or dying based on player choice.
-Ultimately, the group ends up at the Clark family household and witness one final flashback where Carver has betrayed Mary and has her framed for witchcraft.
+Ultimately, the group ends up at the Clarke family household and witness one final flashback where Carver has betrayed Mary and has her framed for witchcraft.
 Andrew can instruct his doppelgänger to either blame Carver and have him taken away, have Mary's doll burned, or blame Mary and have her executed.

 Returning to the present, Andrew is revealed to have actually been the bus driver, Anthony, who hallucinated the present-day group and the residents from the flashbacks as figures from his past, including his family, after being forced to return to Little Hope.
 Depending on his treatment towards Vince, who he ultimately blamed, and whether he has a gun, Anthony will either be arrested, commit suicide, continue to blame himself for his family's deaths, or accept that the house fire was not his fault.